AmarRai99/SQL-Challenge/README.md

 # Data Modeling
 Inspect the CSVs and sketch out an ERD of the tables.
 Feel free to use a tool like http://www.quickdatabasediagrams.com.

+The ERD Tables can be found in the SQL-Challenges images folder.

 # Data Engineering